FAQ – Frequently Asked Questions

 How much is the deposit and when is it needed?

-For all bookings, a non-refundable deposit of £250 is required to secure your booking – typically, this should be paid within five days of your booking being confirmed.
+For all bookings, a non-refundable deposit of £350 is required to secure your booking – typically, this should be paid within five days of your booking being confirmed.
 Your date will be temporarily reserved, but will be made available again should the deposit not be paid within the allotted time.
-Your deposit can be paid by either bank transfer or PayPal, and full details are included on your invoice.
+Your deposit can be paid by bank transfer, and full details are included on your invoice.

 How soon after the wedding can the bride and groom expect to see the initial images?